joegreene/Spring-2014-CS-Lab--SI-/Week 6/README.md

 ```
 Guess first, then check your answer by outputting the above in a Visual Studio project.

 For more help with AND, NOT, and OR, look under the topic "Logical Operator" on [this page](http://www.cplusplus.com/doc/tutorial/operators/).

 #### if-else
+`if` and `else` statements help with directing flow of a program.
 #### switch
-Nearly similar to using if-else statements, `switch` statements help when testing a variable's value.
+Similar to using if-else statements, `switch` statements help when testing a variable's value.
 For example, if
 we wanted to test whether or not
 #### Menu-driven programming
 #### Recap